poimgs/student-collab/README.md

 # Student Collab
 > Stackoverflow for Students by Students

-Check out the site at: https://demo.student-collab.com/
+Check out the site at: https://demo.student-collab.com/ (Currently unavailable)

 Use the demo account: